 traditional and experimental methods.
 In addition, students are encouraged to

 get involved in regional and national organizations, exhibitions, and events.

-The Department of Art at IUP is a nationally accredited program,
+The Department of Art and Design at IUP is a nationally accredited program,

 which means our curriculum, faculty, facilities, and student work meet or